galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 However, the number of cells are greatly overestimated.
 This is because *not all batches use the same barcodes*, and yet we are applying the full set of barcodes to each batch.

-The reason we do this is to test for cross-contamination between batches, the details of which are better explained in the [*Plates, Batches, and Barcodes*]({{ site.baseurl }}{% link topics/transcriptomics/tutorials/scrna-plates-batches-barcodes/slides.html %}) slides.
+The reason we do this is to test for cross-contamination between batches, the details of which are better explained in the [*Plates, Batches, and Barcodes*]({{ site.baseurl }}{% link topics/transcriptomics/tutorials/scrna-plates-batches-barcodes/slides.html %}) slides 26-52.

 ## Guarding against Cross-Contamination